JEFF HIGHBARGER, DVM,

 Dr. Rae Hamblin joined the team at Chimacum Valley Veterinary Hospital in June of 2021.
 She has special interests in feline medicine, internal medicine, and geriatrics.
 She loves solving complicated medical problems and supporting the bond between pets and their families throughout their lives.
 She especially enjoys working with families to support the health and quality of life of her patients as they age.

-Dr. Rae lives in Sequim with her partner K, pointer mix Brier, and three house cats Kazul, Brigan, and Saturday.
-She spends much of her free time working on their house and property under strict supervision by their small colony of feral barn cats.
-She also spends a lot of time training, playing, exploring and hiking with Brier, who aspires to graduate to running and backpacking buddy when she grows up.
-Dr. Rae also enjoys reading, listening to podcasts, snuggling with her kitties, and watching the “cat cam” in the barn.
+Dr. Rae lives in Sequim with her pointer mix Brier, cattle dog Gryffin, and three house cats Kazul, Brigan, and Saturday.
+She spends much of her free time working on the house and property under strict supervision by a small colony of feral barn cats.
+She also enjoys hiking, reading, listening to podcasts, snuggling with her kitties, and watching the “cat cam” in the barn.

 KRISTEN ROOKER, DVM